-As the community grows the need for communal facilities increases proportionately.
-In the earliest stages these requirements are pretty basic, a village pump, a schoolhouse, a bridge.
-Proximity to these increases land values.
-In the later more developed community, the requirements become more advanced; sewerage systems, street lighting, water, gas and electricity services, transport systems etc. All of these may be described as infrastructure, and it falls into two types, according to how it is financed; publicly or privately.
+As the community grows, the need for communal facilities increases proportionately.
+In the earliest stages these requirements are pretty basic, a village well, a schoolhouse, a bridge.
+Proximity to these facilities increases land values.
+In the later, more developed community, the requirements become more advanced: sewerage systems, street lighting, water, gas and electricity services, transport systems etc. All of these facilities may be described as infrastructure, which falls into two types according to how it is financed––publicly or privately.
 Public infrastructure is financed and maintained through taxation.
 Private infrastructure is financed through private investment capital and maintained out of profits from charging for the service.
 In either case proximity of a site to any of these facilities would normally increase its value.
-However there are exceptions to this rule; where for example, sites may be in an airport flightpath or in close proximity to a noisy by-pass, the values may be reduced.
-In these latter cases any land value based tax would of course also be reduced.
+However there are exceptions to this rule, as previously.
+Where the land values are adversely affected by new infrastructure, any land value–based tax would be proportionately reduced.

-In the 19th century in Britain the railways were a highly lucrative private investments but were eventually rendered uneconomic with the advent of the internal combustion engine and the growth of road transport.
-However they had become an integral part of the economic structure of the country and had to be nationalised in 1948, to maintain the service, on which the country had become dependent.
+In Britain in the 19th century, the railways were a highly lucrative private investment but were eventually rendered uneconomic with the advent of the internal combustion engine and the growth of road transport.
+However, having become an integral part of the economic structure of the country they had to be nationalised, in 1948, to maintain the service, on which the country had become dependent.
 The railways could not be allowed to die away, as had the canal system when superseded by the railways.
-The subsequent attempt at re-privatisation has never really worked and the railway system is still heavily subsidised by the taxpayer.
-Those who have consistently profited from the railways throughout the whole period are the landlords, close to the stations, whose property values have constantly increased.
+The subsequent attempt at re-privatisation has never really worked, and the railway system is still heavily subsidised by the taxpayer.
+Those who have consistently profited from the railways throughout the whole period are the landlords close to the stations, whose property values have constantly increased.

-Also part of infrastructure are the services provided for instance by the NHS and the school system.
+Also part of infrastructure are services such as those provided by the NHS and the school system.
 When buying a house, parents will pay extra to be in the catchment area of a good school.
-This increases the economic pressure which is reflected immediately in higher house prices, due to the demand to be close to the school – another instance of the significance of location.
+This increases the economic pressure locally, which is reflected immediately in higher house prices.

-Agricultural and industrial land are exceptions to this cause.
-As shown in the diagrams in part 2, the agglomeration effect is only significant in an urban context.
+Agricultural and industrial land are exceptions in this context.
+As shown in the diagrams in Part 2, the agglomeration effect is only significant in an urban context.
 The ‘agglomeration’ of a hundred farms over a vast area would not produce an agrarian economic centre due to location.
-The location value of farmland would vary according to proximity to markets, abattoirs, grain storage facilities etc. However the basic principle holds good within an urban situation.
+The location value of farmland would vary only according to proximity to markets, abattoirs, grain storage facilities etc.

-The planning system represents a massive, but necessary interference with the natural development of urban land values.
-Unrestrained organic growth gave rise to the chaotic squalor of the great industrial cities of the 19th century and, in the 20th century, to the ribbon developments and urban sprawl of the interwar years.
-This was seen as a wasteful and inefficient use of land and attempts were made to bring it under control.
+The planning system represents a massive but necessary interference with the natural development of urban land values.
+Unrestrained organic growth gave rise to the chaotic squalor of the great industrial cities of the 19th century, and in the 20th century, to the urban sprawl and ‘ribbon’ developments of the interwar years: house builders simply developed on each side of existing roads––the easiest option for them.
+This was seen as a wasteful and inefficient use of land, and attempts were made to bring it under control.
 The Housing and Town Planning Act of 1909 was the first of a series of measures that culminated in the 1947 Town and Country Planning Act, which introduced the requirement of planning permission for any development, in particular for any proposed change of use.
-This gave rise to the phenomenon of ‘planning gain’ where a change of use permission could significantly increase the value of a site, this increase accruing to the benefit of the landholder.
-In 1955 the protective ‘green belt’ zones were introduced around major city conurbations, so magnifying the issue of planning gain when a site was re-zoned.
+This gave rise to the phenomenon of ‘planning gain’, where a change of use permission could significantly increase the value of a site; with this increase accruing to the benefit of the landholder.
+In 1955 the protective ‘green belt’ zones were introduced around major city conurbations, so magnifying the issue of planning gain, when a site was re-zoned.

-Where land values are concerned the old natural organic growth at least provided a comparatively smooth transition between different use values, whereas the imposition of zoning introduced very abrupt changes of value on either side of an artificial boundary.
-On the drawing board planners may re-allocate an area for a different use or extend a boundary and so alter the potential values of the sites affected.
-The differences of use value vary considerably.
-Between say light industrial and retail uses the difference may not be great but where it involves re-zoning of land previously within the green belt for residential development the difference can be enormous.
-Where permission is granted for development of previous green belt land for residential purposes the increase in value can be more than 200 times (2).
-This ‘betterment’ gain is partially redeemed under the present Community Infrastructure Levy, depending on the tariff rate set by the local authority, which is known in advance by the developer.
-This system is arguably better than the previous 106 agreement, where the payment was negotiated, but it is still only a one-off payment and does not take into account the on-going rental values in the future.
+Where land values are concerned, the old natural organic growth at least provided a comparatively smooth transition between different use values, whereas the imposition of zoning introduced very abrupt changes of value on either side of an artificial boundary.
+On the drawing board, planners may re-allocate an area for a different use or extend a boundary and so alter the potential values of the sites affected.
+The differences of use-value vary considerably.
+Between say light industrial and retail uses the difference may not be great, but where it involves re-zoning of land previously within the green-belt for residential development, the change can create enormous differences ––by as much as 275 times.3 This betterment gain is partially redeemed under the present Community Infrastructure Levy, depending on the tariff rate set by the local authority, which is known in advance by the developer.
+This system is arguably better than the previous 106 agreement, where the payment was negotiated, but it is still only a one-off payment and does not take into account ongoing rental values in the future.

-Under an LVT system I would suggest a process where, when for instance a change of green belt zoning for development is intended, the local authority could compulsorily purchase the land, close to existing use value, with compensation for disturbance to the farmer/landowner.
+Under an LVT system I would suggest a more productive process.
+For example, when a change of green belt zoning for housing development is intended, the local authority could compulsorily purchase the land, close to existing use value, with compensation for disturbance to the farmer/landowner.
 The land could then be sold on the open market for residential development to the highest bidder.
 The developer would buy the land in the full knowledge of the future LVT obligation.
-In this way the farmer would get a fair price plus compensation, the local authority would get the same price for the land, with an assured tax revenue base in the future, and the developer would acquire a valuable site at his own price.
+In this way the farmer would get a fair price plus compensation, the local authority would get the best competitive price for the land with an assured tax revenue base in the future, and the developer would acquire a valuable site at his own price.
 Any need to appease local residents with particular amenities could be financed from the increased tax revenue.

 All communities require security.
 The vast majority of people throughout the world want a situation where they are able to live and work peacefully in a secure environment.
-Except during the period of the ‘troubles’ in Northern Ireland, in the UK we rather take for granted the security we enjoy.
+Except during the period of the ‘troubles’ in Northern Ireland, in the UK we have rather taken for granted the security we enjoy.
 Lack of security and the rule of law affects the economic circumstances of any community.
-In any search for properties to buy, many estate agent’s websites now include ‘heat maps’ of high crime areas to alert prospective buyers.
-Absence of security discourages inward immigration and investment, impedes productive activity and reduces any desire of outsiders to locate in the community, which of course lowers land values.
+There are now various official websites showing heat-maps of high crime areas, both nationally and locally.
+Absence of security discourages inward immigration and investment, impedes productive activity and reduces any desire of outsiders to locate in the community.
+This of course lowers land values.

-An interesting case is in Rio de Janeiro where, since 2008, the authorities have been conducting a policy of ‘pacification’ in the old slum favelas, which had become crime ridden no-go areas.
+An interesting case was in Rio de Janeiro, where from 2008 the authorities conducted a policy of ‘pacification’ in certain slum favelas, which had become crime-ridden no-go areas.
 The police moved in and systematically cleared out the drug pushers and criminal gangs and maintained permanent street patrols.
-Once the pacification was seen to be successful, residents and traders moved back in with the result that property (land) values increased rapidly.
-(3).
-Some favelas in fact are in good locations, with stunning views over the ocean, but had lost their economic value due to the lack of security.
+Once the pacification was seen to be successful, residents and traders moved back in, with the result that property values increased rapidly.4 Some favelas were in good locations with stunning views over the ocean, but had lost their economic value due to the lack of security.